telerik/winforms-docs/controls/pipspager/navigation-buttons.md

 * __VisibleOnMouseOver__: This option is the default one.
 With it, the buttons will be visible when the mouse is over the RadSlideView control.

-* __HiddenWhenDisabled__: When this option is chosen, each button will be hidden when it is in disabled state.
+* __HiddenWhenDisabled__: When this option is chosen, each button will be hidden when it is in a disabled state.

 ## Setting an Auto-Hide Interval for the Navigation Buttons